fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

 - For details on its use, click [here](./dataactbroker/README.md#post-v1upload_detached_file)

 ### Validate FABS File
-- Validations are automatically started:
-    - by calling `finalize_job` if using the frontend
-    - once the upload completes if using the backend.
+- Validations are automatically started once the upload completes.
 - Check status of validations using `/v1/check_status/`.
 For details on its use, click [here](./dataactbroker/README.md#get-v1check_status)
 - Continue polling with `check_status` until the `fabs` key has a `status` of `finished` or `failed`.
     - **NOTE**: If it has a status of `ready` that means it was never started.